LSSTDESC/WeakLensingDeblending/docs/output.rst

-e2       float32 Imaginary part (x) of galaxy ellipticity spinor (2*Q12)/(Q11+Q22+2|Q|**0.5) a        float32 Semi-major axis of second-moment ellipse in arcseconds b        float32 Semi-minor axis of second-moment ellipse in arcseconds beta     float32 Position angle of second-moment ellipse in radians from (-pi,+pi)
+e2       float32 Imaginary part (x) of galaxy ellipticity spinor (2*Q12)/(Q11+Q22+2|Q|**0.5) a        float32 Semi-major axis of second-moment ellipse in arcseconds b        float32 Semi-minor axis of second-moment ellipse in arcseconds beta     float32 Position angle of second-moment ellipse in radians, or zero when a == b
 ======== ======= ====================================================================================

 You can load just the analysis results from the output file using, e.g.::